Indexing

 .
 To solve this issue, this package provides types specifically intended for indexing AbstractCliffordNumber

-subtypes: BitIndex{Q}
+subtypes: BladeIndex{Q}

-and TransformedBitIndices{Q,C}
+and BladeIndices{Q,C}

 .

-The BitIndex{Q}
+The BladeIndex{Q}

 type is the index type for AbstractCliffordNumber{Q}